-The shock absorber part number 1 is shown on a sticker applied to the shock absorber case below the spring.
+The shock absorber article number 1 is printed on a sticker on the shock absorber case under the spring.

 6.1 Clutch lever

 The clutch lever 1 is fitted on the left side of the handlebar.
 The clutch is hydraulically operated and self-adjusting.